Andy-Pham-72/Statistical-Analysis/Decision Tree - Spotify dataset/README.md

-## Using Decision Tree with Spotify Dataset
+## Using Vanila Decision Tree model with Spotify Dataset

 A Decision Tree is an algorithm used for supervised learning problems such as classification or regression.
 A decision tree or a classification tree is a tree in which each internal (non-leaf) node is labeled with an input feature.
 Each leaf of the tree is labeled with a class or a probability distribution over the classes.